LarryGensch/SwiftDefaults/README.md

                                                       defaults: defaults,
                                                       observer: nil)

-And we one again, have a runtime error.
+And we once again, have a runtime error.

 Of course, changing the `try!` to a `try?` in the above example would allow us to use optional chaining to, perhaps put the `let` statement into a `guard` or `if let`